 Your council can organise your care for you or you can choose to do it yourself.
 If you decide to do it yourself, you’ll receive your personal budget as a direct payment.
-It’s good practice to ask the council to put this money in a separate account away from your other benefits.
+You may wish to think about how you manage this money so that you can keep a separate record of your social care expenses.

-Depending on your needs assessment, you may have to pay some extra money on top of your personal budget.
+Depending on your needs assessment, you may have to pay some extra money on top of your direct payment.

 Your local authority will review your direct payments after the first 6 months, and then every 12 months.

 You have control over your support.

 You have more control over who provides your care.

 You choose where to recruit your PA from (councils select from a small range of approved service providers).